 One of the basic elements of SEO.
 Meta Tags are the title, description, and keywords of your content.
 It provides information about the website in the HTML of the document.
 This information is called “metadata”.
 Think of it as the selling point of your website, the first few yet crucial words that Google presents users.

 Meta Title – It is like your web page’s headline.
-It has a big impact on your website’s optimisation for it to be recognized by search engines.
+It has a big impact on your website’s optimisation for it to be recognised by search engines.

 Meta description – It is the “Your business in a nutshell.”
 It might be your slogan or your business description but what is important is that it gives your users a snippet of what your website is all about in 160 characters.
 A summarised content about your page.
 Also, it plays a crucial part in your onsite SEO strategy as it shows the relevance of your page to their searched word.